 Submission of false or misleading information at any stage is treated very seriously.
 Any organisation that does not comply with the terms and conditions of the Programme may be subject to inspection, have their grant withdrawn, be required to repay all or part of a grant and/or be barred from making applications for a period of time.
 All serious breaches of the terms and conditions of the Programme will be notified to An Garda Síochána.

 Applications should be forwarded to:

 Local Community Development Committee

 lcdc@sligococo.ie

+Not later than 4.00pm on Friday 12th February 2021